It seems that a lot of people have asked me lately, “How much do talent agents make?”

 Great article, really detailed.
 I work for a promotional events company and we hire from talent agents all of the time.
 Good post.

-Joel from Jack Sparrow Costumes says:
+6. Joel @ Jack Sparrow Costumes

 If you are a successful talent scout/agent you stand to make a killing.
 I think to be successful in a job like this your really need to have a passion for it…